google/WebFundamentals/src/content/en/updates/2017/06/budget-api.md

 There are two methods, `getBudget()` and `getCost()`, that can be used by a web app to plan the usage of their budget.

-At the time of writing, both of these methods are behind an [origin trial](https://github.com/jpchase/OriginTrials/blob/gh-pages/developer-guide.md) but you can use them locally by enabling the Experimental Web Platform features flag (Open chrome://flags/\#enable-experimental-web-platform-features in
+In Chrome 60, both of these methods are behind an [origin trial](https://github.com/jpchase/OriginTrials/blob/gh-pages/developer-guide.md) but you can use them locally by enabling the Experimental Web Platform features flag (Open chrome://flags/\#enable-experimental-web-platform-features in